fabaindaiz/spellsolver/README.md

 ```

 ### ConsoleUI using arguments
-1. From this folder execute consoleui.py with the following arguments
+1. From this folder execute consoleui.py with the following arguments as indicated above
 2. The software will return an ordered list with the score, the word and the coordinate of the initial letter

 ```bash